-K. Moose Winter Concentration and Calving Areas.
-Portions of the planning area are important for moose calving and rutting, or are used as winter concentration areas.
+Moose.
+Many portions of the planning area are important for moose calving and rutting, or are used as winter concentration areas.
 Calving typically occurs from May through June, depending upon location.
 Uses that are likely to produce levels of acoustical or visual disturbance sufficient to disturb calving, rutting, or post-calving aggregations that cannot be seasonally restricted should not be authorized in these areas.
 Uses may be authorized in these areas at other times of the year.
 DNR authorizations should include seasonal restrictions on activities that would produce significant acoustical or visual disturbance during sensitive periods.